The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 Depot Road Zhen Shan Mei Claypot Laksa

 Founded back in 1995, this stall is manned by second-generation hawker Zhang Ji Lin.
-The laksa (spicy coconut-based noodle soup) that this stall is famous for is served up in a claypot, a method which requires greater effort in preparation, but also keeps the dish piping hot and retains all its flavours.
+The laksa (spicy, coconut-based noodle soup) that this stall is famous for is served up in a claypot—a method which requires greater effort in preparation, but keeps the dish piping hot and retains all its flavours.

 Alexandra Village Food Centre.
 Blk 120 Bukit Merah Lane 1 #01–75, Singapore 151120. +65 9088 9203.

-If you’re looking for a healthier dining option, Hong Kong Yummy Soup is definitely the place to be—there are six different, MSG-free varieties of soup to choose from.
-If that’s not enough to fill your stomach, there are two other side dishes to choose from—steamed chicken wings in lotus leaves and steamed pork ribs with black bean.
+If you’re looking for a healthier dining option, Hong Kong Yummy Soup is definitely the place to be—they serve up six different, MSG-free varieties of soup.
+If that’s not enough to fill your stomach, there are two other side dishes to choose from—steamed chicken wings in lotus leaves, and steamed pork ribs with black bean.